 The Academy

-The Montréal Summer Choral Academy, presented by the Schulich School of Music at McGill University, brings together choral conductors, singers, educators, and music enthusiasts from around the world.
+The Montreal Summer Choral Academy, presented by the Schulich School of Music of McGill University, brings together choral conductors, singers, educators, and music enthusiasts from Montreal and far beyond.
 This week-long program offers a unique chance to engage with choral music through both academic study and hands-on singing experiences.
 Open to participants of all levels, whether you're a seasoned conductor or an amateur singer, there is a track suited to your needs.

-Participants take part in workshops, masterclasses, and rehearsals led by renowned faculty and guest artists, all focused on enhancing choral artistry, musicianship, and vocal technique.
-Special events, including performances and panel discussions, foster an exciting community of learning and artistic growth.
+Participants will take part in workshops, masterclasses, and rehearsals with renowned faculty and guest artists, all focused on enhancing choral artistry, musicianship, and vocal technique.
+Special events, including performances and concerts, foster an exciting community of learning and artistic growth.

 The Team